vincentarelbundock/Rdatasets/doc/stevedata/rst/PRDEG.rst

       A data frame with 147 observations on the following 10 variables.

       ``levine``
-         a numeric vector that servies as a cross-section identifier
+         a numeric vector that serves as a cross-section identifier

       ``country``
          a character vector for the country